ioBroker/ioBroker.docs/docs/en/config/redis.md

 Compared to the internal ioBroker databases, Redis offers advantages in the areas of data access speed, IO management in the file system and better use of CPU resources.
 The js controller is relieved.
 A previously sluggish system can become faster again.
 However, it is important that enough RAM is available, as Redis keeps all data in RAM.
-Depending on what exactly is stored in the Redis, the RAM requirement is a few MB (e.g. if only states are in Redis) up to over 200 MB (if, for example, objects and files are also stored there).
+Depending on what exactly is stored in Redis, the RAM requirement is a few MB (e.g. if only states are in Redis) up to over 200 MB (if, for example, objects and files are also stored there).

 ## Redis FAQ
 1. Do I need Redis for my ioBroker or not?

 For all common installations, ioBroker's own databases are usually sufficient!
-Only when the js-controller permanently needs 50-70% or more CPU and the system feels sluggish at the same time, it can make sense to deal with the topic of Redis.
+Only when the js-controller constantly needs 50-70% or more CPU and the system feels sluggish at the same time, it can make sense to deal with the topic of Redis.
 Alternatively, it becomes necessary if you are aiming for a highly available ioBroker system, but a few more things are necessary.

 2. How do I find out whether I am using Redis or not?